tanmaycrackle/DebugTool/README.md

 ## Add Custom Filter & Delete Custom Filter

 This feature allows you to add & delete custom domain names to allow custom filtering.
 The filtered data is created in a seprate csv file named as custom_filtered_network_calls.csv .
 This file contains all the network calls which were made to the user specified domain names.
 The file can also be read in the project directory.
+All the custom filters which have been added by the user will be displayed in the form of a table in the right side of the screen.

 ## Download Custom Filtered Network Calls .csv File